bbauska/meta-react-basics/README.md

 the name of the function to be run.
 Make sure not to invoke it.

 Finally, one more feature only using React is the passing of function declarations as **props**.
-For example, in an app component, let\'s say you\'d like to render a child component named **counter**.
+For example, in an app component, let&apos;s say you&apos;d like to render a child component named **counter**.
 You can pass some data from the app component to the counter component using a **prop**.
-In this case, let\'s use an on click prop that passes in the data that you want the Counter component to receive.
+In this case, let&apos;s use an on click prop that passes in the data that you want the Counter component to receive.
 There you have it.

-The next time you\'re clicking buttons on a webpage, closing notifications or simply browsing through, you\'ll understand that those events are supported by some form of event handling.
+The next time you&apos;re clicking buttons on a webpage, closing notifications or simply browsing through, you&apos;ll understand that those events are supported by some form of event handling.

 In this section (4), you learned how to distinguish the syntax for event